Investing in carbon removal to deliver sustainable returns and targeted environmental impact

 Where relevant, information on our approach to the European Regulation 2019/2088 of the European Parliament and the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (the “SFDR Regulation”) in Luxembourg on 10 March 2021, including policies and procedures can be found on the following link: https://www.avivainvestors.com/en-gb/capabilities/sustainable-finance-disclosure-regulation/

-Aviva Investors RA LUX FCP-RAIF is a Luxembourg special limited partnership under the reserved alternative investment fund (fonds d'investissement alternatif réservé) (the “Fund”) regime within the meaning of the Luxembourg Law of 23 July 2026 (“RAIF Law”).
+Aviva Investors Sustainable Outcomes SCSp SICAV-RAIF is a Luxembourg special limited partnership under the reserved alternative investment fund (fonds d'investissement alternatif réservé) regime within the meaning of the Luxembourg Law of 23 July 2016 (“RAIF Law”).
 The Fund itself being an alternative investment vehicle, is not regulated by the Luxembourg CSSF or any foreign regulatory authority, while its AIFM is regulated entity under the Luxembourg CSSF.
-As a consequence, investors will not benefit from the same investment protection regime applicable to regulated Luxembourg collective investment schemes.
-Units are reserved to institutional investors and well-informed investors who are aware of the risks attaching to an investment in a fund investing in direct or indirect interests in real estate.
+As a consequence, Investors will not benefit from the same investment protection regime applicable to regulated Luxembourg collective investment schemes.
+Units are reserved to Institutional Investors and Well-Informed Investors who are aware of the risks attaching to an investment in a fund investing in direct or indirect interests in real estate.
 The Prospectus or Offering Memorandum (as relevant) of Aviva Investors funds are available together with the Report and Accounts free of charge by contacting us at the address below.

 Aviva Investors Luxembourg, a Luxembourg public limited liability company (société anonyme) governed by and existing under the laws of the Grand Duchy of Luxembourg, having its registered office at 2, rue du Fort Bourbon, L-1249 Luxembourg, Grand Duchy of Luxembourg, and registered with the RCS under number B25708, has been appointed as the AIFM of the Fund.
 The AIFM is authorised and regulated by the CSSF (firm reference number A00000592).

-Issued by Aviva Investors Global Services Limited, registered in England No. 1151805.
+Issued by Aviva Investors Global Services Limited, registered in England and Wales No. 1151805.
 Registered Office: 80 Fenchurch Street, London, EC3M 4AE.
 Authorised and regulated by the Financial Conduct Authority.